djmgit/DeathStar/README.md

 In subsequent releases, the role creation will be automated so that DeathStar can create the role for itself and then destroy the role once test is done.
 However as of now its manual.

+** Setting up DeathStar**

+DeathStar can be setup on your system/pipeline in either of the two ways.
+Either you can download pre-built binaries from github or you can build it yourself.